kebaldwi/DNAC-TEMPLATES/LABS/LAB10-Wireless-Automation/module1-pnpdiscovery.md

 # In Development
 ![json](./images/underconstruction.png?raw=true "Import JSON")

-## Controller PnP or Discovery
+## Wireless PnP or Discovery
+Within this lab module, we will concentrate our efforts on the discovery or PnP of each of the devices by **Cisco DNA Center**, so that we can onboard and gain management of those devices.
+The lab within DCLOUD does not today have the ability to run PnP of the Controller, but that is possible and we will have a separate section to talk about those aspects.

+Within this lab we will concentrate on the following which are typical in most Enterprise Networks today:
+1. Controller Discovery
+2. Access Point switch port configuration
+3. Access Point Onboarding

 To begin lets review the wireless within the Cisco DCLOUD environment.

 ### Required Components
 For these labs we will be focusing on the wireless aspects, and while the switching and routing has been setup ahead of time our focus will be on the following: